PtrMan/SingularTranspiler/README.md

-(8) Besides the second-class types instantiated in unknown identifiers and tuples, there is a "nothing" that can be passed around.
+(8) (no big deal) Besides the second-class types instantiated in unknown identifiers and tuples, there is a "nothing" that can be passed around.
 ```
 > proc f() {return();};
 > list k; k[10]=0;